Office of Local Defense Community Cooperation: Organization

-While headquartered in Arlington, Virginia, OLDCC retains a Western Regional Office in Sacramento, California headed by Deputy Director, Western Regional Office/Program Manager Gary Kuwabara.
+While headquartered in Arlington, Virginia, OLDCC retains a Western Regional Office in Sacramento, California headed by the Deputy Director, Western Regional Office.

 Director

-The director of OLDCC is, by statute, appointed by the Under Secretary of Defense for Acquisition and Sustainment and must be a federal civilian employee or private individual with "experience in the interagency in the Executive Branch [and] experience in the administration and management of Federal grants programs."
+The Director of OLDCC is, by statute, appointed by the Under Secretary of Defense for Acquisition and Sustainment and must be a federal civilian employee or private individual with "experience in the interagency in the Executive Branch [and] experience in the administration and management of Federal grants programs."
 He or she is charged with operating the Office and ensuring appropriate aid is sent to Defense-supporting communities.
 The director serves ex officio as Executive Director of the Economic Adjustment Committee, a body composed of various federal department heads and other agency leaders or their representatives that coordinates interagency economic assistance in response to Defense program changes.

 The current director is Patrick O'Brien, an economic development expert and former HUD employee.

-Programs and director subordinates

-The various subordinates of the director of OLDCC head various programs and internal subdivisions of the office.
-Below is a list of subgroups/programs and their respective leaders: